 Why do I urge every Bride to ask these questions Well….If you don’t ask you have no right to be upset later.
 Of course we put our best work out front for the world to see, who doesn’t?
 It’s the actual full Monty of a recent wedding that will speak VOLUMES.
 So, ask and review, and above all have PEACE about your decisions.
 Weddings are meant to be fun, so make sure you’re going to be able to relive that fun AFTER the fact…through your images!

 BONUS!
 Guess what!
-There’s MORE great Wedding Planning Freebies within this blog!!!
+There’s MORE great Wedding Planning Freebies at your fingertips.
 Check out the links below for more outside the box Wedding Planning Wisdom.

 Part 1: Your Best Photos